Last updated November 12, 2013

 Information for potential graduate students

-My current area of active research that is appropriate for graduate students is in the technological development of medical imaging, primarily Magnetic Resonance Imaging (MRI) and the Portable MRI concept.
-A prime focus will be the development of the MRI TRASE imaging method.
-Many, if not all, of these projects will have an application to my interest on putting an MRI in space.
-Many projects are and will be co-supervised with Paul Babyn who is now in the College of Medicine at the U of S. I will also be co-supervising students who want to build RF hardware for the Portable MRI with Michael Bradley of the Plasma Physics Lab.
+My current area of active research that is appropriate for graduate students is in the technological development of medical imaging, in particular of a new Magnetic Resonance Imaging (MRI) known as TRASE imaging.
+A primary application of TRASE MRI that I am contributing to is putting an MRI in space in the form of a wrist-sized MRI on the International Space Station.
+I am currently co-supervising Ph.D. student Somaie Salajeghe with Paul Babyn, our head radiolgist, and M.Sc. student Su Wang with Michael Bradley, of the Plasma Physics Lab.
 Students may enroll either through the Division of Biomedical Engineering or through the Department of Physics and Engineering Physics (press buttons below for application information).

 I also have active (but unfunded) research interests in both observational and theoretical astrophysics.
 On the observational side, my recent and current focus is on the environments of compact objects like black holes, neutron stars and white dwarfs, primarily in systems known as High Mass X-ray Binaries (HMXBs).
 Observations have been done, or are planned, of HMXBs across the electromagnetic spectrum from X-rays to the radio and I have worked with data from the space telescopes RXTE, MOST and Spitzer.
 Summer student projects (NSERC USRA) directed at the analysis of data from my past observations, and for making further observations under a developing national CANSTAR project are possible.
 On the theoretical side, I am developing numerical general relativistic models of spinning objects near black holes using the Mathisson-Papapetrou-Dixon (MPD) equations in collaboration with Dinesh Singh at the University of Regina.
 Dinesh and I can co-supervise graduate students interested in the MPD or closely related projects.
+If you are interested in such a project please contact Dinesh directly.
 Students may enroll through the Department of Physics and Engineering Physics (press buttons below for application information).

 Students interested in mathematical models of ovarian physiology are also encouraged to contact me.
 There are some very interesting, and potentially beneficial from the health care point-of-view, directions to take this line of research.
 Mathematically oriented students interested in ovaries may apply either through the Department of Physics and Engineering Physics or through the Division of Biomedical Engineering (press buttons below for application information).